-Intellectual property in Technology teaching: Brief definitions: Registered designs
+Intellectual property key terms: Registered designs

-However, overseas copyright laws do not generally protect industrial designs – someone planning to export their articles should apply for registered design protection in each country.
+However, overseas copyright laws do not generally protect industrial designs.
+Thus, someone planning to export their articles should apply for registered design protection in each country.

-Registered designs have been obtained in New Zealand for a lavatory unit, comprising a seat head and back flap connected by a moulded hinge, computer screen icons, and light fittings.
+Registered designs have been obtained in New Zealand for a lavatory unit, comprising a seat head, and back flap connected by a moulded hinge, computer screen icons, and light fittings.